SaikGhos/Cars-Service/README.md

 # Cars-Service

-Used :  Spring Web flux(Reactive Spring REST API), Cassandra DB
+Used :  Spring Boot REST API, Mongo DB

 Features -
 01: Using addCar one lists the cars.

 02: When listing a particular car using addCar first check is done using the provided engineNo whether the car is already listed or not, if it is already listed it says “Car is already listed”.
-And if it’s not then check is done whether the Car model is listed or not, if it’s listed then the particular car is listed and the InStock count for that particular model will be increased by 1* in the inventory table and if it’s not, the car is listed and a new row is created for the model with InStock set to 1.
+And if it’s not then check is done whether the Car model is listed or not, if it’s listed then the particular car is listed and the InStock count for that particular model will be increased by 1 in the inventory table and if it’s not, the car is listed and a new row is created for the model with InStock set to 1.
-*still working on this feature(increasing the count in the dB)

 03: Using getCarsInfo one can get all the cars information form the cars table.